 Did you recently change settings in the display? (if yes, please explain) Please reset your display as described below and change nothing.

 Did you recently remove the rear tire? (if yes, please explain)

 Did you recently disconnect any cables or did they get caught on anything while moving, storing or transporting the bike ? (if yes, please explain it could expedite the resolution)

 Did you drop, crash, or hit something with the bike? (if yes, please explain) Even if you barely hit something, a curb, a car mirror, etc. It could help us identify the cause.

 Have you ridden up any steep, long hills using throttle for an extended period? (if yes, please explain and estimate the angle and length of the hill.
 (Was it 10°, 15°, 20°, 30°etc? )

 Did you continue to use PAS after stalling out on a hill or coming to a complete stop? (if yes, please explain)

-We will troubleshoot this issue with you, but there will be multiple things to check.
+We will troubleshoot this issue with you, as there will be multiple things to check.
 Please take your time and be thorough.
-If a step is not completed thoroughly, it could result in checking additional items when the one of the 1st steps would have resolved it.
+If a step is not completed thoroughly, it could result in checking additional items when the one of the initial steps could have resolved it.